donny444/cafebucks/README.md

 # CafeBucks

+### Description

+---

+A website for cafe management I and my friends had done as a college project.
+It can be migrated into full POS system if I have available time to do it.

 ### Tasks

 ---

 - [x]  API Specification
-- [ ]  Setup Environment for Raspberry Pi
+- [x]  Setup Environment for Raspberry Pi
 - [x]  Docker Compose + Docker Volume
 - [x]  SQLite Setup
 - [x]  RFID with WebSocket
-- [ ]  Order’s Receipt PDF File
+- [x]  Order’s Receipt PDF File
 - [x]  Date Querying for Staffs and Orders Checking
 - [x]  Shopping Cart System Using React
 - [x]  Fix Authentication Mechanism